A Tour of The Winspear Centre in Edmonton

-In Edmonton, there are several places where you can go and listen to live music, but one of the best is The The Winspear Centre.
+In Edmonton, there are several places where you can go and listen to live music, but one of the best is The Winspear Centre.
 The Edmonton Symphony Orchestra (ESO) plays here.
-The Winspear also puts on several concerts and events here throughout the year.
-One Halloween, I went to a screening of the 1929 silent film of The Phantom of the Opera complete with a live accompanying organ.
+The Winspear also puts on several concerts and events throughout the year.
+One Halloween, I went to a screening of the 1929 silent film The Phantom of the Opera, which had a man playing the organ as a musical accompaniment.
 It was pretty cool.

 A few months ago I took one of the free guided lunch tours that The Winspear Centre offers to the public.
 These tours are held during the regular ESO season (September to June) and happen two or three times per month.
-While I thought this might be a way to pressure people into buy ticket subscriptions for concert series at The Winspear it wasn’t.
+While I thought this might be a way to pressure people into buying ticket subscriptions for their concert series at The Winspear it wasn’t.
 It was just a nice, albeit short (about an hour) tour of this fantastic music venue.
 Plus it came with free lunch, sandwiches from Press’d and coffee and tea.
 Score!
 The tour started after our group, of about 10, had lunch.